NAVWAR Highlights the Power of Information for Modern Warfare at Sea-Air-Space 2022

-Chief engineer for Naval Information Warfare Systems Command (NAVWAR), Rear Adm.
-Eric Ruttenberg, speaks at the U.S. Navy’s Information Warfare Pavilion at Sea-Air-Space 2022.
+“MyNavy HR IT Solutions creates and maintains mobile apps that allow Sailors to accelerate and manage their careers through digital solutions,” said Christine Rodriguez, program executive officer of PEO MLB.
+“Attendees got to experience live, interactive demos of the mobile apps we have developed for the Navy and learned how to get an app added to the Navy App Locker, home to the Navy’s official apps that touch the lives of every Sailor in the Fleet.”

+MyNavy HR IT Solutions is one of PEO MLB’s service portfolios, serving as the single IT acquisition agent providing life cycle management supporting the Navy’s human resources IT capabilities.

 Hosted by the Navy League of the United States, the Sea-Air-Space Exposition is now the largest maritime exposition in the United States and continues as an invaluable extension of the Navy League's mission of maritime policy, education and sea service support.
-(US Navy photo by Bob Fluegel/Released)

 |Date Taken: